bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### `fields` prop
-The `fields` prop is used to display table columns. keys are used to extract real value from each row.
+The `fields` prop is used to display table columns.
+Keys are used to extract real value from each row.
 Example format:
 ```js
 {